appliedtechnology/jsfs-tool-dotfiles/README.md

 ## Keeping your computer updated

 Things change.
 Often and fast.
-Every so often you would like to re-run the boostrap script (`bash bin/dot`) to keep your computer up to date.
+Every so often you would like to run the `dot` command that ensures that everything is up to date.

 I do this bi-weekly.